 Mutagenesis is an important predictor of cancer risk in chemical and drug safety testing.
 Standard mutagenesis assays yield a limited amount of indirect information about a compound’s mutagenic potential and/or are complex and cumbersome.

-- The first Next-Generation Sequencing (NGS) technology capable of directly measuring mutagenesis in DNA molecules without the need for biological selection
+- The first NGS technology capable of directly measuring mutagenesis in DNA molecules without the need for biological selection

 - Equally applicable in vitro and to any tissue in vivo

-- Produces comprehensive mutation data, including frequency, simple spectrum, and trinucleotide spectrum
+- Produces comprehensive mutation data, including frequency, simple spectrum, and trinucleotide signature

 - Supports the diverse needs of academic, commercial, and regulatory users